shenghaoc/ee4204-socket-programming/README.md

 For throughput, without taking average values the trend is not obvious.
 However, the system calls used for socket programming cannot be called many times in a short span of time without errors.
 Therefore, the average values would have to be either calculated within the programs or manually.

 NOTE: I mixed up SEQ and ACK

+NOTE: The bash scripts for data collection do not work on macOS. macOS uses an outdated version of Bash because of licensing issues.
+However, removing `wait -n` and changing `kill -P $$` to `pkill tcp_ser4` should solve this issue.